Caedendi/D2RMM-Color-Dye/README.md

 \* _The highest entry in item-modifiers.json has ID 27374 (even though the game does not utilize all available IDs up to that number).
 To prevent incompatibility with a future game update, this mod mirrors Bonesy's Vanilla++ (and Slim for that matter) by starting the new entries at ID 48000.
 All other entries use the first available IDs so scale with other mods._

+This mod assumes that the last entry in item-modifiers.json has the highest ID number (as when properly sequentially ordered).
+If not, it may overwrite existing values.

 ## Known Issues

 None at the moment.